-"Paternalism" a way of describing the behavior of adults when they act like benevolent but intrusive fathers toward other adults.
-When people act in paternalistic ways, it means they are letting let their good-hearted desire to help push them into taking charge of other people's programs and projects.
+"Paternalism" is the label for the behavior of adults when they act like benevolent but intrusive parents toward other adults.
+When people act in paternalistic ways, it means they are letting their good-hearted desire to help push them into taking charge of other people's programs and projects.

 When a visiting believer or church leader from another country acts like a pushy daddy, that's paternalism.
 Fearful of souring a promising relationship, those on the receiving end often hesitate to push back or speak up.

 Cross-cultural interactions create a heightened potential for paternalism.
-For example, a paternalistic spirit can lead Work and Witness team members to make additions or "improvements" to a project with virtually no input from and certainly no deference to local leadership.
+For example, a paternalistic spirit can lead short-term mission team members to make additions or "improvements" to a project without input from local leadership and no deference to them.

 Partnerships are also an area where paternalism can creep in.
 For example, it has become popular for large churches in the USA and Canada to "partner" with a church or district in the Developing World.
 Sadly, when people on the more affluent side of the partnership always have the final say, those relationships can look and feel paternalistic.